GROWING GREAT KIDS

 Medical professionals treating COVID-19 patients should shower and change clothes prior to coming into our facilities.

 Regions of ongoing community transmission of coronavirus disease (COVID-19) are regularly changing.
-The CDC is currently recommending only essential travel outside of your local area only to provide medical/home care or essential service. https://www.cdc.gov/coronavirus/2019-ncov/travelers/travel-in-the-us.html
+Staff should follow CDC travel guidelines at https://www.cdc.gov/coronavirus/2019-ncov/travelers/travel-during-covid19.html

-- To help catch illness before it enters Camp Lakewood we will be doing temperature checks of ALL campers and their parent during check-in and staff each day.
+- To help catch illness before it enters Camp Lakewood we will be doing temperature checks of ALL campers and their one guardian during check-in and staff each day.
 Any person with a fever of 100 degrees or higher will be asked to return home.

-- We ask that only one parent accompany their child/children through the check in process as well as bring them to the cabin.
+- We ask that only one guardian accompany their child/children through the check in process as well as bring them to the cabin.

 - We ask that families take an active role in screening their child before arriving.
 Should someone arrive ill or become ill during their stay, it will be the responsibility of the parent to immediately pick up their child from our facility.